Programmeris/pgh/README.md

 # pgh

-SImple utility for interactive with PostgreSQL
+Simple utility for interactive with PostgreSQL.

 # Installation